Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Ice skating at Seventh Mountain Resort.

-Sledding: Grab the kids and dog and head to Wanoga Sno Park where a sledding hill, warming shelter, and other winter activities await!
+Grab the kids and dog and head to Wanoga Sno Park where a sledding hill and warming shelter await!

-No matter what your interests are, there’s plenty to do in Bend during the winter months.
+No matter what your interests are, there’s plenty of winter activities in Bend.
 But don’t let the cold weather keep you inside!
 Get out and explore all this beautiful area offers.

 Conclusion